1985 Memorial Cup: Sault Ste. Marie Greyhounds

 The Sault Ste.
 Marie Greyhounds represented the Ontario Hockey League at the 1985 Memorial Cup.
 The Greyhounds were the top regular season club in the OHL during the 1984–85 season, earning a record of 54-11-1 for 109 points.
-The Greyhounds were a perfect 33-0-0 at home during the season, and won the Hamilton Spectator Trophy as the top team.
+The Greyhounds were a perfect 33-0-0 at home during the season and won the Hamilton Spectator Trophy as the top team.
 Sault Ste.
 Marie scored 384 goals, which ranked second in the league, while the club allowed a league-low 215 goals against.
 In the post-season, the Greyhounds swept the Kitchener Rangers in the Emms Division quarter-finals in four games.
 The club earned a bye to the Emms Division finals, in which they faced the Hamilton Steelhawks.
 Sault Ste.
 Marie defeated Hamilton four games to zero, with one game ending in a tie, to advance to the J. Ross Robertson Cup finals.
 In the final round, the Greyhounds faced the Peterborough Petes.
 Sault Ste.
-Marie defeated the Petes four games to two, with a tie, to win the OHL Championship and earn a berth into the 1985 Memorial Cup.
+Marie defeated the Petes four games to two, with a tie, to win the OHL Championship and earn a berth in the 1985 Memorial Cup.

 The Greyhounds offense was led by Wayne Groulx, who scored 59 goals and a team high 144 points in 64 games.
 Groulx finished second in OHL scoring during the regular season.
 In 16 playoff games, Groulx scored 18 goals and 36 points to lead the club.
 Graeme Bonar scored a team high 66 goals, while earning 137 points in 66 games, finishing fourth in OHL scoring.
 Derek King emerged as a top prospect for the 1985 NHL Entry Draft after scoring 35 goals and 73 points in 63 games during his rookie season.
 King was awarded the Emms Family Award as OHL Rookie of the Year.
 Bob Probert scored 20 goals and 72 points, as well as accumulating 172 penalty minutes in 44 games with the Greyhounds following a mid-season trade with the Hamilton Steelhawks.
 On defense, Chris Felix led the club, as he scored 29 goals and 101 points in 63 games.
 Jeff Beukeboom and Ken Sabourin provided solid stay-at-home defense for the Greyhounds.
 In goal, Marty Abrams saw the majority of action, earning a 3.38 GAA in 39 games.
 His backup was Scott Mosey, who posted a 2.66 GAA in 22 games.
 Abrams and Mosey won the Dave Pinkney Trophy, awarded to the goaltenders with the fewest goals against in the OHL.

 The 1985 Memorial Cup was the first appearance by the Greyhounds in club history.